Book your Thassos Accommodation HERE ! Directly with the owner.

 Pack water, snacks, sun protection, and if possible, water shoes.
 The marble pebbles are beautiful but can be tough on bare feet.

-I hope this condensed guide about Marble Beach proves helpful.
+In short, I hope this condensed guide about Marble Beach proves helpful.

 In any case, I would like to hear your opinion about Saliara or Marble Beach.